 Properties and Advantages of Exchange Traded Funds

-Exchange Traded Funds are listed on stock exchanges and can thus trade like individual stocks.
+Exchange-Traded Funds are listed on stock exchanges and can thus trade like individual stocks.
 Their prices change throughout the day, also similar to stocks.
 Like some other fund vehicles, a Net Asset Value (NAV) is also calculated at the end of a trading day.
-In some cases, a real-time indicative NAV may also be provided by the fund house.
+In some cases, the fund house may also provide a real-time indicative NAV.

 For large investors who have the capacity to buy creation units directly from the fund provider, ETFs can provide an arbitrage opportunity as depending on the level of demand for the fund, its market price can be higher or lower than its indicative NAV.